-Colombia’s government denies the existence of paramilitary groups in the country, ignoring the fact that these extreme-right drug trafficking groups have existed (and whose existence has been denied) since the 1980s.
+Colombia’s government denies the existence of paramilitary groups in the country, ignoring the fact that these groups have existed (and whose existence has been denied) for decades.

 Almost all the country’s current generation of paramilitary groups have direct links to either slain drug lord Pablo Escobar‘s Medellin Cartel or a drug-fueled military offensive by Marxist FARC guerrillas in the 1990s.

 For example, “Otoniel,” the current leader of paramilitary group AGC, a.k.a.
-“Los Urabeños.” was a member of guerrilla groups EPL and FARC before flipping from the extreme left to the extreme right and joining paramilitary organization AUC in 1997.
+“Gulf Clan,” was a member of guerrilla groups EPL and FARC before flipping from the extreme left to the extreme right and joining paramilitary organization AUC in 1997.

 Both the late “Cuchillo” and the imprisoned “Don Mario,” the respective founders of ERPAC and the AGC, started their clandestine career in the Medellin cartel, before switching to “Los Pepes,” the anti-Escobar paramilitary group that helped Colombian and United States authorities kill Escobar in 1993.